9 Best Black Folks Soul Food Cornbread Dressing Recipes

 - While the herbs are cooling off, beat the egg with the parsley in a medium-sized bowl.

-- Pour in the cooled herb mixture into the egg mixture.
+- Then, pour the cooled herb mixture into the cornbread and egg mixture, evenly distributing with your pour.

-- Cut the 2 tablespoons of butter into small pats and place them all around on top of the dressing.
+- Cut the 1 tablespoon of butter into small pats and place them all around on top of the dressing.

-- Cover the baking dish with foil and bake at 350 degrees F. 35 minutes in the conventional oven.
-In the Instant Pot Omni Plus oven for 30 minutes.
+- Cover the baking dish with foil and bake at 350 degrees F for 35 minutes in the conventional oven.
+Bake for 30 minutes if using the Omni Plus oven.

-- Uncover and bake until golden, 10-15 more minutes (conventional oven), 10 minutes (Instant Pot Omni Plus oven).
+- Uncover and bake until golden, 10-15 more minutes (conventional oven) or 10 minutes (Omni Plus oven).

 Video